chavic/code-unza25-csc4792-project_team_16-repository/docs/BU.md

 - **Impact Assessment**: Monitor for unintended consequences such as potential chilling effects on parliamentary speech or systematic misrepresentation of certain speakers' contributions to debates.

 **References:**
 - Inter-Parliamentary Union.
 (2025).
 Ethical principles: Fairness and non-discrimination.
-AI Guidelines for Parliaments.
+Guidelines for Parliaments.
 - Leerssen, P. (2022).
-Algorithmic Political Bias in Artificial Intelligence Systems.
+Algorithmic Political Bias in Information Systems.
 Philosophy & Technology, 35(2).
 - Westminster Foundation for Democracy.
 (2025).
-AI guidelines for parliaments.
+Guidelines for parliaments.
 - Wikipedia.
 (2025).
 Algorithmic bias.

 ## Success Criteria